YaleDHLab/TensorFlow-CUDA/README.md

+#BIOS
+Configure for Discrete, not Hybrid GPU.

 # Base OS
 Start with Ubuntu [14.04 LTS](http://releases.ubuntu.com/14.04/).
 Newer releases have  more recent versions of GCC and other tools, which requires a whole bunch of hacks to get TensorFlow and its constituent elements compiled correctly -- it's basically not worth it.

+##Edit GRUB install params
+On first boot from the installer, highlight the "Install Ubuntu" line but hit `E` to edit the command.
+Suffix `nouveau.modeset=0` to the very end of the line that begins `linux`.
+Press `F10` to comtinue.

 During installation, do NOT check the “Install this third-party software,” which will add an NVIDIA binary  driver.
 We want to use the one from the CUDA installer, so there’s no need to confuse things.